-"Why being present at the Future of Work debate was a privileged moment"
+"Why being present at the Future of Work debate was a privilege"

 “The fourth industrial revolution changes the way we relate to each other, the work we do, the way our economies work, and what it means to be human”